jameslieu/jameslieu.github.io/_posts/2016-04-15-how-to-style-nested-ordered-lists-using-css.md

 I've found that it can be quite difficult to figure out how to style nested ordered lists using css.
 Imagine if I needed to put together a contract or Terms and conditions document using HTML and CSS.

+Its not uncommon for contracts to use sub sections and so the document will likely use nested ordered lists in HTML.
+What if the sub sections are styled differently?

 An example can look something like this:

 <div class='style-ol'>